Zaki-1052/GPTPortal/README.md

 npm start
 ```

 And it'll take you through the set up.
+No need for any of the other stuff I did them already so just put in Anthropic API key.

 ---